 How to Freeze

-Freeze this fried rice in an airtight container or Ziplock bag for up to 3 months.
+Freeze chicken fried rice in an airtight container or Ziplock bag for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Looking for the perfect pairing for this recipe?
 This makes a great side dish or main if you’re really craving it.
 We have some ideas to help you recreate a takeout meal at home!